psu-sleic/policies/sops/sleic-3T-sops-revised.md

 ##### Oxygen Sensor

-The oxygen sensor is a back-up system to ensure personnel safety in the event of a quench that occurs off-hours, when the magnet is unattended.
+The oxygen sensor is a back-up system to ensure personnel safety in the event of a quench that occurs off-hours when the magnet is unattended.
 Certain operations of the scanner may trigger the O2 alarm when oxygen levels are unchanged.
 If the O2 alarm sounds during business hours the MRI Safety Officer should be contacted.
 If the O2 alarm sounds during a participant's scan, the event should be noted in a 3T MRI Post Scan Problem Report Form (within 24 hrs or 1 business day of the occurrence).
 The problem form is available online:

 [https://www.imaging.psu.edu/for-investigators/frequently-used-forms/3t-mri-post-scan-problem-report-form](https://www.imaging.psu.edu/for-investigators/frequently-used-forms/3t-mri-post-scan-problem-report-form)

-SLEIC MR staff will contact Environmental Health and Safety (EHS) if indicated at (814) 865-6391 Monday Ð Friday 8am Ð 5pm.
+SLEIC MR staff will contact Environmental Health and Safety (EHS) if indicated at (814) 865-6391 Monday - Friday 8am - 5pm.

 ##### Hearing Protection

 Hearing protection (in the form of earplugs or headphones, or both) must be used when scanning all participants.
-Also, researchers, or a parent accompanying the subject, must wear earplugs if they are in the magnet room during scanning.
+Also, researchers, or a parent accompanying the participant, must wear earplugs if they are in the magnet room during scanning.
 Earplugs must be the right size and properly inserted into the ear canal to obtain their full effect.
 This requires instruction and practice.
 It is the responsibility of the researcher to see that the subject is aptly fitted with hearing protection.
 Additional packing of the head with foam cushions further dampens the noise and is recommended in the 3T environment.

 ##### Communication during a scan